franzen/babelphish/README.md

 There are some basic rules regarding versioning of structs

-* A versioned struct defineds all fields you want to serialize/deserialize
+* A versioned struct defines all fields you want to serialize/deserialize
 * You can delete and add fields as you whish between versions
 * You are not allowed to change type of a defined variable between versions
 * You cannot have a bigger version number than 255
 * The class that represents the struct also defines a 'struct_version' that keeps the current version of the struct